petreandrei/ASE/README.md

 The code from the anonymous func will get executed when our ctrl is loaded.

 Now let’s add an object to our js file. we need to bind this to our ctrl.
 Bind the object to scope.
-Now we need to figure how to access it in our html add the ng-controller directive
+Now we need to figure how to access it.
+In our html add the ng-controller directive.

 But what would happen if we would try to access our obj from outside our ctrl div?
 Well it wouldn’t work, because the scope of the ctrl can be accessed only in that div.